 Nothing To Worry About

-If you were to put leaded gasoline into your car, which is still sometimes used in racing, you would definitely notice a difference.
-Leaded fuel can damage oxygen sensors, as well as poison catalytic converters as we have touched on already.
-Leaded fuel is no longer sold at gas stations for these reasons, and if you ever accidentally add leaded fuel to your car, you need to call an expert.
+If you were to put leaded gasoline into your car, which is still rarely used in racing, you would definitely notice a difference.
+Leaded fuel can damage oxygen sensors, as well as poison catalytic converters, as we have touched on already.
+Leaded fuel is no longer sold at gas stations for these reasons, and if you ever accidentally add leaded fuel to your car, you need to call an expert!

-Leaded fuels, methanol fuels and even nitromethane fuels are used exclusively for racing in most cases, unless you have an engine designed to run on methanol.
-These fuels should definitely be avoided due to the damage they can cause to your car and the health risks that they present, and most of the time you will never come across them accidentally anyway.
+Leaded fuels, methanol fuels and even nitromethane fuels are used exclusively for racing, unless you have an engine designed to run on methanol.
+These fuels should definitely be avoided due to the damage they can cause to your car and the health risks that they present, but you are unlikely to come across them anyway.